Municipal Zoning Approval (Building Permits)

 A Building Permit is required whenever you build or change a structure (i.e. new homes, additions, pools, garages, etc.) within the city.
-An application for a building permit (PDF) from the City of Sunset Hills is your first step to getting the actual permit from St. Louis County.
-The city reviews your permit for zoning conformance then you take the zoning approval letter to St. Louis County for the actual Building Permit review.
+An application for a Municipal Zoning Approval (PDF) from the City of Sunset Hills is your first step to getting the actual permit from St. Louis County.
+The city reviews your request for zoning conformance then you take the zoning approval letter to St. Louis County for the actual Building Permit review.
 Zoning approvals from the city normally take 2 weeks, so you will need to place this into your schedule.
 St. Louis County's review time depends upon the complexity of the project and can vary from a few days to a few weeks.
 St. Louis County will not accept your plans without a zoning approval letter from the City of Sunset Hills.
 You need to start with your zoning approval part of the process with the city first.

 Individual residential zoned lots must show erosion control provisions, grading limits, low floor elevations and storm water improvements.
 Storm water improvements including piping, swales and ditches on the plot plan.
 These items are approved as part of the building permit.